Family Business Conflict: Why It Happens and How to Handle It

 And while you're walking around it, the business is paying for it.

 Decisions don't get made.
 Revenue stalls.
-Employees feel the tension and stop taking initiative.
+Non-family employees feel the tension and stop taking initiative.
 Projects sit.
 Opportunities get missed.

 And the person carrying the most — which is usually you — ends up managing everyone else's piece of the business on top of their own.